Singapore factory activity rises 8.3% in December

-- December's growth beats economists' median expectations of a 7.4% rise.
+- The 16% jump in manufacturing output, excluding the volatile biomedical cluster, in December marks a jump from November's 9.1% increase.
 PHOTO: BT FILE

+[SINGAPORE] The Republic’s stronger-than-expected factory output in December 2025 is likely to push fourth-quarter and full-year growth higher than initial estimates, said private-sector economists.

-[SINGAPORE] The Republic’s factory output increased 8.3 per cent year on year in December, a sharp moderation from the previous month’s 18.2 per cent rise.
+Factory output increased 8.3 per cent year on year in December, a sharp moderation from the previous month’s 18.2 per cent rise, data from the Economic Development Board showed on Monday (Jan 26).

-Still, December’s industrial production growth beat private-sector economists’ median expectations of a 7.4 per cent rise, a poll by Bloomberg indicated.
+Still, December’s figure beat private-sector economists’ median expectations of a 7.4 per cent rise, a Bloomberg poll indicated.

-On a seasonally adjusted month on month basis, manufacturing output fell 13.3 per cent in December, in contrast to November’s 7.8 per cent contraction.

-Most clusters recorded growth in December.
-Factory output for the electronics cluster grew 30.8 per cent year on year, led by the semiconductors segment which grew 32.4 per cent on “sustained and strong” demand for artificial intelligence-related products.
+OCBC chief economist Selena Ling now expects fourth-quarter growth to be revised upwards to 6.5 per cent year on year, from January’s advance estimate of 5.7 per cent.

+Meanwhile, Maybank economists Chua Hak Bin and Brian Lee expect fourth-quarter growth to be upgraded to “around 6.5 per cent”, implying full-year growth of 5 per cent, versus the flash estimate of 4.8 per cent.

 Navigate Asia in